-(a) The Enterprise, on its own behalf or in a joint arrangement;
+(a) the Enterprise, on its own behalf or in a joint arrangement;

-(b) States Parties, state enterprises or natural or juridical persons which possess the nationality of States Parties or are effectively controlled by them or their nationals, when sponsored by such States, or any group of the foregoing which meets the requirements of these Regulations.1
+(b) States Parties, state enterprises or natural or juridical persons which possess the nationality of States or are effectively controlled by them or their nationals, when sponsored by such States, or any group of the foregoing which meets the requirements of these Regulations.

-Section 2 Content of applications
+Content of applications

-Regulation 10 Form of applications
+Form of applications

-1. Each application for approval of a plan of work for exploration shall be in the form prescribed in Annex 2 to these Regulations, shall be addressed to the Secretary-General, and shall conform to the requirements of these Regulations.2

-1 A request by a registered pioneer investor for approval of a plan of work for exploration under paragraph 6 (a) (ii) of section 1 of the annex to the Agreement shall be submitted within 36 months of the entry into force of the Convention.
+- 1. Each application for approval of a plan of work for exploration shall be in the form prescribed in annex 2 to these Regulations, shall be addressed to the Secretary-General, and shall conform to the requirements of these Regulations. - 2.
+Each application shall be submitted: - (a) in the case of a State, by the authority designated for that purpose by it; - (b) in the case of an entity, by its designated representative or the authority designated for that purpose by the sponsoring State or States; and - (c) in the case of the Enterprise, by its competent authority. - 3.
+Each application by a state enterprise or one of the entities referred to in subparagraph (b) of regulation 9 shall also contain: - (a) sufficient information to determine the nationality of the applicant or the identity of the State or States by which, or by whose nationals, the applicant is effectively controlled; and - (b) the principal place of business or domicile and, if applicable, place of registration of the applicant. - 4.
+Each application submitted by a partnership or consortium of entities shall contain the required information in respect of each member of the partnership or consortium.

-2 A request by a registered pioneer investor for approval of a plan of work for exploration under paragraph 6 (a) (ii) of section 1 of the annex to the Agreement shall consist of documents,

-2. Each application shall be submitted:

-(a) In the case of a State Party, by the authority designated for that purpose by it;

-(b) In the case of an entity, by its designated representative or the authority designated for that purpose by the sponsoring State or States; and

-(c) In the case of the Enterprise, by its competent authority.

-3. Each application by a state enterprise or one of the entities referred to in subparagraph (b) of regulation 9 shall also contain:

-(a) Sufficient information to determine the nationality of the applicant or the identity of the State or States by which, or by whose nationals, the applicant is effectively controlled; and

-(b) The principal place of business or domicile and, if applicable, place of registration of the applicant.

-4. Each application submitted by a partnership or consortium of entities shall contain the required information in respect of each member of the partnership or consortium.

-Regulation 11 Certificate of sponsorship
+Certificate of sponsorship

-1. Each application by a state enterprise or one of the entities referred to in subparagraph (b) of regulation 9 shall be accompanied by a certificate of sponsorship issued by the State of which it is a national or by which or by whose nationals it is effectively controlled.3 If the applicant has more than one nationality, as in the case of a partnership or consortium of entities from more than one State, each State involved shall issue a certificate of sponsorship.

-2. Where the applicant has the nationality of one State but is effectively controlled by another State or its nationals, each State involved shall issue a certificate of sponsorship.

-3. Each certificate of sponsorship shall be duly signed on behalf of the State by which it is submitted and shall contain:
+- 1. Each application by a state enterprise or one of the entities referred to in subparagraph (b) of regulation 9 shall be accompanied by a certificate of sponsorship issued by the State of which it is a national or by which or by whose nationals it is effectively controlled.
+If the applicant has more than one nationality, as in the case of a partnership or consortium of entities from more than one State, each State involved shall issue a certificate of sponsorship. - 2.
+Where the applicant has the nationality of one State but is effectively controlled by another State or its nationals, each State involved shall issue a certificate of sponsorship. - 3.
+Each certificate of sponsorship shall be duly signed on behalf of the State by which it is submitted, and shall contain: - (a) the name of the applicant;